sourcegraph/about/content/blogposts/2024/cody-vscode-1-14-0-release.md

 * 30,000 tokens of user-defined context (user text plus @-mentioned files)
 * 15,000 tokens of _continuous context_ (context that’s sent back to the LLM to help it recall earlier parts of a continuous conversation)

-_Note: One line of code converts to roughly 7.5 tokens, so these limits are 4,000 and 2,000 lines of code, respectively._
+_Note: One line of code converts to roughly 7.5 tokens, so these limits are approximately 4,000 and 2,000 lines of code, respectively._

 This update means two things: